hyperifyio/rune/README.md

 # Rune

 **Rune** is a dynamic content builder and preprocessor that consolidates content from YAML, HTML, and JSON files into a single JSON file.

 This self-contained output is optimized for securely serving content through a REST API.
 Rune simplifies content management, enabling you to embed assets, translations, and views in a unified, portable format.

+## Metaphor: Rune and the Basket of Fruits

+Imagine your project directory is like a fruit market:

+- **HTML files** are like apples, crisp and structured.
+- **YAML files** are like oranges, segmented into neat sections.
+- **JSON translation files** are like bananas, rich with meaning and easy to peel apart for understanding.
+- **Assets (images, etc.)** are like cherries, vibrant and ready to be included.

+When you run Rune, it collects all these fruits and places them in a single basket—a JSON file.
+This basket contains:

+- Apples (HTML views).
+- Oranges (YAML views).
+- Bananas (translations).
+- Cherries (embedded assets, like images).

+The result?
+A portable, organized basket of fruits that you can serve anywhere—whether it’s a picnic (a static web app) or a gourmet dinner (a dynamic API-driven app).

 ## Key Features